Blog by Amanda Harvey-Sanchez Over the past couple of months, communities across Canada have been coming out to the federal...

 - Share the Wrap Up video for the People’s Climate Plan at the top of the page within your networks.
 Click here to tweet it.
 Click here to share on facebook.

-- Share the People’s Climate Plan report when it comes out.
-Deliver it to your MP [more soon!]
+- Share the People’s Climate Plan report.
+Read the report and share it with your friends.
+You can also deliver it to your MP.

 - Plan a climate action meeting with your MP, Click here for steps on how to do it.